- Serves: 4

 Our recipe for lasagne avoids conventional wheat-based noodles, using instead some thinly sliced zucchini.
 This simple substitution makes all the difference in this dish, contributing even more flavor to a favorite of many.
 For a primal twist, you could even add a little cheese!

-- 1 cup 1 cup Green Bell Peppers, chopped
+- 1 cup 1 cup 1 cup Green Bell Peppers, chopped

-- 1 Tbsp 1 Tbsp Oregano, fresh, or dried
+- 1 Tbsp 1 Tbsp 1 Tbsp fresh Oregano, or dried

-- 6 oz 6 oz Tomato Paste, no salt added
+- 6 oz 6 oz 6 oz Tomato Paste, no salt added

 - Brown the ground beef in a large pot over medium heat, stirring frequently.